kitsudaiki/OpenHanami/.github/ISSUE_TEMPLATE/qa_template.md

 List of cirteria, which have to be fullfilled in order to complete the ticket

 Example:
-1. Added ... to ...
+1. Fixed styling in documenation in chapter ...
-2. The programm is capable of ...
-3. Unit-tests were written for the new feature
-4. Documentation was updated in chapter ...
+2. Fixed typo in class ...
-5. Everthing was tested on ...
+3. Added missing comments in file ...
 -->

 ### Additional Information